Natascha Kampusch: Captivity

 During the eight years of her captivity, Kampusch was held in a small cellar underneath Přiklopil's garage.
 A trap door in the garage led to a narrow flight of stairs to a basement room.
 The entrance to the cellar in which she was held was a small steel hatch concealed behind a cupboard.
-The cellar had only 8 sqm of space.
 The room had no windows and was soundproof.
-For the first six months of her captivity, Kampusch was not allowed to leave the chamber at any time, and for several years of her captivity, she was not allowed to leave the tiny space at night.
-Afterward, she spent increasing amounts of time upstairs in the rest of the house, but each night was sent back to the chamber to sleep, as well as while Přiklopil was at work.
+For the first six months of her captivity, Kampusch was not allowed to leave the chamber at any time.
+Přiklopil controlled the lighting and electricity, at first leaving it on all the time, and he installed a two-way intercom through which he would give commands at random, something Kampusch likened to torture methods.
+However, Kampusch examined the intercom's three buttons and discovered the third button allowed her to silence his random orders.
+Přiklopil brought food, books, and rationed TV programming (one to two hours on the weekdays and two to four hours on the weekend).
+He did not come to the dungeon on weekends because, Kampusch learned later, his mother came for overnight visits.